 It was difficult to retrofit biodigesters into some of the high-rise neighbourhoods.
 However, a social enterprise was spun off from a very successful bottle depot, and the workers used bicycle trucks to move loads of scraps to the sewer digester nodes.
 A simple grinder shredded the leftovers, allowing it to be added to the sludge for digestion and subsequent energy generation.

 This social enterprise became very important to the recycling infrastructure.
 With a goal of Total Diversion from Landfill, Vancouver needed to significantly increase the number of recycling streams, and therefore the sorting capacity for waste.
-Suddenly we were looking for ways to deal with materials we had never even thought of: textiles, mattresses, children’s toys, outdated electronics and so much more.
+Suddenly we were looking for ways to deal with materials we had never even thought of: textiles, the best queen mattress, children’s toys, outdated electronics and so much more.

 Neighbourhood materials centres